 ProbML is a venue for researchers to gather and exchange ideas on the theory and practice of probabilistic machine learning and AI, especially (but not limited to) Bayesian techniques.
-The Symposium on Probabilistic Machine Learning (ProbML 2026, formerly Advances in Approximate Bayesian Inference) is a venue for researchers to gather and exchange ideas on the theory and practice of probabilistic machine learning and AI, especially (but not limited to) Bayesian techniques.

 Area 1: Probabilistic and/or Bayesian ML Methods